 Based in Montreal, DEENA AZIZ has worked across Canada and internationally in theatre and in film.
 Stage credits involve work with companies including Imago Theatre, Geordie Productions, the Segal Centre, Alberta Theatre Projects, the Stratford Festival, Vancouver Arts Club, the National Arts Centre, Nightswimming, Nightwood, Cahoots and Canadian Stage.
 TV/film credits include Mary Harron’s The Moth Diaries, Guy Maddin’s silent film tribute Seances, and the Syfy series Being Human and Helix.Away from stage and camera, Deena has worked extensively as a dramaturge, coordinator and producer, and is an active champion for promoting equity and inclusion in the performing arts.

-FELICIA SHULMAN– Black Belt certified Nia instructor- ls a versatile, passionate actress with over thirty years of international experience in theatre, film, TV., voice and movement, (jazz, modern, ballet, tap, Spanish, character).
+FELICIA SHULMAN- Felicia Shulman is a Black Belt certified Nia instructor and a versatile, passionate actress with over thirty years of international experience in theatre, film, television, voice and movement (jazz, modern, ballet, tap, Spanish, character).
 She has danced nationally in musicals and musical revues.
-Felicia has been involved with and taught fitness since 1985.
-CALA certilied, she loves dancing and teaching Yoga in the water!
-She is continually training in movement and fitness at various workshops and conferences worldwide: The YM.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
-Felicia is an Enthusiastic Fun Dynamic teacher who puts people at ease immediately, and Cultivates the Best in each individual.
+Felicia has also been involved in and taught fitness since 1985.
+CALA certified, she loves dancing and teaching Yoga in the water!
+She is continually training in movement and fitness at various workshops and conferences worldwide: The Y.M.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
+Felicia is an enthusiastic fun dynamic teacher who puts people at ease immediately, and cultivates the best in each individual.